argoproj/argoproj/community/feature-status.md

 Features can be introduced in Argo projects in _Alpha_ or _Beta_ statuses.
 If a feature is not introduced with a particular status, it is assumed to be stable.
-After a feature is introduced with a specific status it can then be promoted to the next one.
+After a feature is introduced with a specific status, it can then be promoted to the next one.

-The transition from one status to the other respect the following
+The transition from one status to the other respects the following
 rules:

 1. _Alpha_ features can transition to _Beta_.